 by Cindy VanDyke

-Today, I would like to bring our awareness to colour and how it affects is knowingly and unknowingly.
-How we use it to describe emotion or in everyday conversations such as:
+Today, I would like to bring our awareness to colour and how it affects us knowingly and unknowingly.
+We already use colour to describe our emotions or in everyday conversations such as:

 "I am in the pink today"